Motion to Set Aside (Relief from Default Judgment)

 If any opposing counsel or self-represented party opposes your motion, he or she may serve and file an opposition at least nine court days prior to your motion.
 No fee is required to file an opposition.
 The opposition contains a memorandum of points and authorities and usually a declaration, but does not need the notice of motion or motion.
 Be sure to check your mail, and read any documents you receive carefully.

-If the other attorney or party opposes your motion, you may choose to serve and file a reply to the opposition at least five court days prior to the motion.
+If another attorney or party opposes your motion, you may choose to serve and file a reply to the opposition at least five court days prior to the motion.
 CCP § 1005.
 It must be served by overnight mail to reach the opposing party no more than one day after it is filed.

 The reply is optional and is usually used to address new issues your opponent raised in the opposition.
 No fee is required to file a reply.
 See the our guide on Writing, Scheduling, and Opposing Motions for more information.